-The board oversees the establishment, implementation and review of the Company's risk management system.
-The audit, risk and compliance committee is responsible for establishing and implementing the risk management policies for assessing, monitoring and managing operational, financial reporting, and compliance risks for the Company.

-The managing director and chief financial officer have declared, in writing to the board, that the financial reporting risk management and associated compliance and controls have been assessed and found to be operating efficiently and effectively.
-The operational and other risk management compliance and controls have also been assessed and been found to be operating efficiently and effectively.
-All risk assessments covered the whole financial year and the period up to the signing of the annual financial report for all material operations in the Company.
+The Board oversees the establishment, implementation and review of the Company's Risk Management System.
+Management has established and implemented the Risk Management System for assessing, monitoring and managing all risks, including material business risks, for the consolidated entity (including sustainability risk).
+The Chief Executive Officer and the Chief Financial Officer have provided assurance, in writing to the board, that the financial reporting risk management and associated compliance and controls have been assessed and found to operating effectively.
+The operational and other risk management compliance and controls have also been assessed and found to be operating effectively.